 Keeping this thought in mind, there are several people who argue that this low crime rate is not mainly because of any miraculous power but due to the remote location of the village.

 What really needs to be seen is that if this age-old tradition of not keeping the doors locked will continue even in the future.

-If you too are intrigued by the Shani Shingnapur story, then do consider traveling here and plan your itinerary by Adotrip’s circuit planner.
+If you too are intrigued by the Shani Shingnapur story, then do consider traveling here and plan your itinerary by Adotrip’s Trip planner.
 Until then, stay tuned with Adotrip for more interesting content.